KokoiRuby/devsecops/README.md

 #### Command line tool

-Note: some of these are not necessary but you would need them anyway if you want to go through the entire workflow.
+Note: some of these are not necessary but you would need them anyway while you are going through the entire workflow.

 - [kubectl](https://kubernetes.io/docs/reference/kubectl/)
 - [helm](https://helm.sh/docs/intro/install/)